Welcome to the 100% Rodent Trap Project!

 - Wireless updated to Z-Wave Plus to allow smartphone alerts, Zigbee or other types could be substituted

 Here's the link to the original version using x-10 wireless.
 Most of the steps will be the same, I'll just describe the improvements for now and add more pictures and text later.
-As of 3/31/2019 my catch rate is 100%, I've caught 36/36 mice with no empty traps.
+As of 4/29/2019 the version 2 catch rate is 100%, I've caught 48 mice with no stolen bait or empty traps.

 Step 1: Improvements!

 Version 2 has a second hammer for shrews and small mice.
 There was a shrew in my garage, it set off the original version trap ~5 TIMES before it was caught!
 It was so small, the hammer was going over the top.
-The second hammer is a wire from a ski lift ticket.
+The second hammer is a wire from a large size standard paper clip.
 The ends are wrapped around the hammer 3 times.
-The wire in the picture is 14 gauge copper wire, the ski ticket wire is thinner so the trap closes better.
+The wire in the picture is 14 gauge copper wire.
+The paper clip is readily available and thinner so the trap closes better.

 The trap is now placed in a 1/2 gallon milk container.
 Milk containers are readily available and waterproof so they will hold up better in damp areas than cardboard.
-You will need to cut a large hole in the top of the milk carton so the hammer will clear, see the picture.
-I'm planning on taping ONE end of a piece of paper or light plastic over the hole so rodents won't try to crawl in the top.
-When the trap fires, it will push the paper/plastic out of the way.
-Note: I'm still testing and tweaking the box, the box is now made of 1.5 milk cartons to make it taller and prevent entry from the top.
+Note: The box is now made of 1.5 milk cartons to make it taller and prevent entry from the top, pictures will be added soon.

 The electronics have been updated to Z-Wave Plus because it has the best range of the less expensive home automation solutions and you can get alerts anywhere on any smartphone.
 Make sure to get Z-Wave Plus, it has better range and battery life than the older plain Z-Wave.
 You will need to buy one Z-Wave Plus hub and a Z-Wave Plus window/door sensor for each trap, below is what I bought.
 You could use any home automation system such as Zigbee.
 I had to take the magnet out of the plastic to make it fit, currently it is taped on the back of the trap.
 I'm planning on drilling a hole and securing it with a zip-tie.
 The electronics slide into two large zip ties that are taped to the back, see the picture.
 Don't make the zip-ties too tight so you can slide the electronics out to change the battery.
 Note: An internet connection is needed for Z-Wave Plus or any other home automation system.